Ramprasad-Group/PSP/README.md

 # PolymerStructurePredictor (PSP)

-In the case of organic oligomers/polymers, preparing 3D-geometries is the first and crucial step for high-level *ab-initio* calculation.
+In the case of organic oligomers/polymers, preparing 3D-geometries is the first and crucial step for high-level *ab-initio* calculations.
 Building 3D structures by hand is not only a tedious job but sometimes challenging as well.
 The PSP makes your life a lot easier by automatically generating proper 3D structures from SMILES strings.

 >The PSP generates monomer, oligomers and polymer chains as well as crystal structures from a SMILES string.